johnbywater/costello/README.md

         - By test request ID
     - Interview suspected case of infection
         - Record time of interview
-        - Ask if recently tested
-            - If not known
-        - Record test result
         - Ask about and assess encounters with other people
-            - From memory
-            - Log in contract tracing app on mobile device
-            - Details of each encounter
+            - Record details of each encounter
                 - Place
                 - Date and time
                 - Type of encounter